Breast torture: Impact play

-Impact play on the breasts ranges from an open-handed slap to the use of household items such as spatulas and wooden spoons, and can include specially purchased BDSM toys.
-Objects are sometimes shot at the breasts as a form of ballistic punishment.
-Tit whipping involves the flagellation of a submissive's breasts, usually with a small cat o' nine tails whip called a flogger.
+Impact play can make use of household items such as spatulas and wooden spoons, or specially purchased BDSM toys.
+Sometimes objects are shot at the breasts as a form of ballistic punishment.
+Tit whipping involves the flagellation of a submissive's breasts, usually with a small cat o' nine tails whip called a flogger, or with a small riding crop.
+The nipples also respond to impact play.

 Light flagellation of the breasts is considered to be relatively safe and the most common negative consequence of this type of breast torture is bruising.
 This is sometimes used as a form of intentional breast marking but it can occur unintentionally.
 However, repeated breast bruising can be a significant risk to health and in consequence the breasts are not generally considered to be a safe location for flogging.
 Caning can easily leave welts and marks on the skin and great risk to health can arise from severe caning of the breasts.
 Heavy impact play applied to the breasts can rupture the mammary glands and lymph glands and cause breast cysts.